pranjalpandey-daemon/DSA-in-C/README.md

 # DSA-in-C
-This repository contains my Data Structures and Algorithms practice and learning in C language.
-Includes implementations, problem solving, and notes
+This repository contains my Data Structures and Algorithms (DSA) practice in C language.
+I am currently learning and Implementing different concepts step by step.
+🚀Learning DSA from scratch in C
+✍️includes basics to advanced implementations
+📂 Covers arrays, linked lists, stacks, queues, sorting, searching, trees, graphs, and more 📝Each program is written in C language (.c Files)